 Eligible student loans include NYS or federal government loans, or private student loans made by commercial entities subject to governmental examination.
 This does not include Parent PLUS loans.

-The maximum lifetime award under this Program is $50,000, or the applicant’s actual eligible student loan indebtedness, whichever is less.
+The maximum lifetime award under this Program is $50,000, or the applicant's actual eligible student loan indebtedness at the time eligibility is established, whichever is less.
 Awards will be paid in annual disbursements up to $10,000.

 Note: Any loan forgiveness award payment received may have tax implications.
 A 1099 form will be issued by the NYS Office of the State Comptroller reflecting the total loan forgiveness payments received by the recipient for the year.
 Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.